tigera/docs/calico-enterprise/_includes/content/_install-eks.mdx

 #### Install EKS with Calico networking

-{% if include.clusterType == "standalone" %}
-The geeky details of what you get:
-{% include geek-details.html details='Policy:Calico,IPAM:Calico,CNI:Calico,Overlay:VXLAN,Routing:Calico,Datastore:Kubernetes' %}
-{% endif %}

-> **Note**: {{site.prodname}} networking cannot currently be installed on the EKS control plane nodes.
-As a result the control plane nodes
-> will not be able to initiate network connections to {{site.prodname}} pods.
-(This is a general limitation of EKS's custom networking support,
-> not specific to {{site.prodname}}.)
-As a workaround, trusted pods that require control plane nodes to connect to them, such as those implementing
-> admission controller webhooks, can include `hostNetwork:true` in their pod spec.
-See the Kuberentes API
-> {% include open-new-window.html text='pod spec' url='https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#podspec-v1-core' %}
-> definition for more information on this setting.
+{{site.prodname}} networking cannot currently be installed on the EKS control plane nodes.
+As a result the control plane nodes will not be able to initiate network connections to {{site.prodname}} pods.
+(This is a general limitation of EKS's custom networking support, not specific to {{site.prodname}}.)
+As a workaround, trusted pods that require control plane nodes to connect to them, such as those implementing admission controller webhooks, can include `hostNetwork:true` in their pod spec.
+See the Kuberentes API {% include open-new-window.html text='pod spec' url='https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#podspec-v1-core' %} definition for more information on this setting.
-{: .alert .alert-info }

 ##### Create an EKS cluster